rishabhc32/apt-cache/README.md

 3. Creates a hash based on package names and versions
 4. Checks for existing cache using this hash

+> [!NOTE]
-> **Note:** The action copies cached `.deb` files to `/var/cache/apt/archives` when restoring from cache and copies newly downloaded packages from this location when saving to cache.
+> The action copies cached `.deb` files to `/var/cache/apt/archives` when restoring from cache and copies newly downloaded packages from this location when saving to cache.

 ## Acknowledgments